Neo-Cicada/Neo-Cicada/README.md

 👋 Hello there!
-I'm Neo, a passionate developer with expertise in HTML, CSS, JavaScript, Reactjs, Tailwind CSS, Java, Python, SQL, Express and Node.
+I'm Neo, a passionate developer with expertise in HTML, CSS, JavaScript, Reactjs, Tailwind CSS, Java, Python, Postgresql, Express and Node.
 Welcome to my GitHub repository!

 ## 🚀 About Me